 This year, I have made my own insecticidal soap after a bad experience last year with a commercial spray that ruined my hibiscus plants.
 There are numerous recipes for insecticidal soaps which usually include mild soap (no detergent or degreaser), water, and oil.
 Using diluted essential oils can also work.

 Before applying insecticidal soap to the plant, I hose the plant, especially the undersides of leaves, to dislodge any pests.
 Inspect the plants carefully!
 It might be impossible to completely avoid bringing pests in your home but the more care you give at this stage, the less problems you will have.

-Another method often suggested of debugging plants is the complete immersion of a plant in a tub of soapy water.
+Another method often suggested for debugging plants is the complete immersion of a plant in a tub of soapy water.
 Because of the space and supplies needed, this may not be ideal for all plant lovers.
-But if you have the room, and a hose, fill a large tub with soapy water (again, using mild soap) and soak the plant, including pot, for 15-20 minutes.
+But if you have the room and a hose, fill a large tub with soapy water (again, using a mild soap) and soak the plant, including pot, for 15-20 minutes.
 This will kill any bugs on the plant or hiding in the soil.

 If the plant is too large to completely immerse, wash the upper leaves, spraying with insecticidal soap.
-Afterwards, a good spray with the hose will rinse the plant and pot.
+Afterward, a good spray with the hose will rinse the plant and pot.